Anri-Hayrapetyan/PhoneBook/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run the program using the command `python main.py`.
 4. When prompted, enter the relative path to the txt file containing phone book records.
-The file should have the following structure:
+You can use the already existing 'numbers.txt' file, which should have the following structure:

     ```
     {name} {surname} {separator} {phoneNumber}